Palazzo Diedo – Berggruen Arts & Culture

 Palazzo Diedo is a historic building in Venice, located in the Cannaregio district and constructed in the early 18th century.
-In 2022, it was acquired by Nicolas Berggruen, who designated it as the headquarters of Berggruen Arts & Culture, a cultural center dedicated to exploring the intersections between visual art and contemporary culture, closely connected with Venice’s ancient crafts.
+In 2022, it was acquired by Nicolas Berggruen, who designated it as the headquarters of Berggruen Arts & Culture, a cultural center dedicated to exploring the intersections between visual art and contemporary culture, closely connected with Venice's ancient crafts.

 History

 Palazzo Diedo was built between 1710 and 1720, designed by architect Andrea Tirali as the residence of the esteemed Diedo family.
-Situated along the Rio di Santa Fosca, the five-story building covers about 4,000 square meters, featuring two grand floors (“piani nobili”) and a mezzanine.
+Situated along the Rio di Santa Fosca, the five-story building covers about 4,000 square meters, featuring two grand floors ("piani nobili") and a mezzanine.

-After the Diedo family’s bankruptcy, the building was purchased by the City of Venice in 1889.
+After the Diedo family's bankruptcy, the building was purchased by the City of Venice in 1889.
 Over the following decades, it hosted various municipal institutions.
-For years, it served as an elementary school, and in 1989 it was assigned to the Ministry of Justice, housing both a magistrate’s court and prosecutor’s office, eventually becoming the location for the supervisory court in 1993.
+For years, it served as an elementary school, and in 1989 it was assigned to the Ministry of Justice, housing both a magistrate's court and prosecutor's office, eventually becoming the location for the supervisory court in 1993.

-In 2012, when the supervisory court moved to the Justice Citadel at Piazzale Roma, Palazzo Diedo returned to the City of Venice’s management.
+In 2012, when the supervisory court moved to the Justice Citadel at Piazzale Roma, Palazzo Diedo returned to the City of Venice's management.

-Berggruen Arts & Culture
+Berggruen Arts and Culture

 In 2022, collector and philanthropist Nicolas Berggruen, founder of the Berggruen Institute, acquired Palazzo Diedo to establish Berggruen Arts & Culture, a new center for contemporary art and culture.
-After two years of restoration under the supervision of the Silvio Fassi studio, the palazzo opened to the public on April 20, 2024, coinciding with the 60th Venice Biennale, featuring the exhibition “Janus,” curated by Mario Codognato, director of Berggruen Arts & Culture, and Adriana Rispoli, curator of Berggruen Arts & Culture.
+After two years of restoration under the supervision of the Silvio Fassi studio, the palazzo opened to the public on April 20, 2024, coinciding with the 60th Venice Biennale, featuring the exhibition "Janus," curated by Mario Codognato, director of Berggruen Arts & Culture, and Adriana Rispoli, curator of Berggruen Arts & Culture.

 Beginning in 2026, Palazzo Diedo will host an artist residency program in collaboration with Venetian artisans skilled in traditional crafts such as glass, ceramics, textiles, and metalwork.